 Getting into veterinary school is not easy.
 Frequently vet students apply 2, 3, and 4 years in a row before they gain acceptance into a veterinary program.
-There are 49 accredited veterinary schools worldwide, where a person can study to become a Doctor for animals.
+There are 49 accredited veterinary schools worldwide, where a person can study, before graduating and searching for veterinary jobs in their area.

 Some vet students do not want to keep trying year after year to get into a stateside school.
 Instead, they apply to one of the Caribbean vet schools, like SGU vet school.
 These schools have rolling admissions, which means more room for bigger class sizes each year.